gabriel4649/JMdictDB/README.txt

 [*3]
 On Windows the Postgresql password file is typically in "C:\Documents and Settings\<your_windows_user_name>\ - Application Data\Postgresql\pgpass.conf".
-For obvious reasons we will refer simply to "~/.pgpass" in this document.
+For brevity we will refer simply to "~/.pgpass" in this document.

 [*4]
 For more information on usernames, passwords, and the .pgpass